Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 Daar betrayed no reaction to that statement.
 “I can’t have that from you, Fiin.
 I’ve already lost one good successor to exactly that, and I can’t help but wonder if that swipe at his self-confidence is the reason he’s dead now.”

-“...I promise this, Champion---I don’t lack for confidence.
+“...I promise this, Champion - I don’t lack for confidence.
 It’s just that I never considered myself your equal in the first place, while Tyal fancied himself your eventual replacement.
 He was wrong.
 Me, I’m gonna strive for seeing reality.”

 “Good.”
 Daar duck-nodded.
 “Don’t underestimate ‘yerself but don’t be deluded, either.
 Give it time…Anyway.
 I am sorry I ever doubted you, Fiin.
 You ain’t gotta fear a Fyu-damned thing from me.
 Just do your job, lead like ‘yer meant to.”